 Taboola platform allows online content publishers to market digital content through a recommendation engine which is served via site widgets and feeds on publishers and websites across the web.

-Taboola Newsroom is a publisher-focused dashboard for editors and reporters to get performance insights and other engagement metrics from their stories.
-Publishers can see high-level traffic, run A/B tests on published stories, and compare stories to traffic against the rest of the Taboola network to identify opportunities for coverage or a drop in traffic in the publisher’s topics of interest.
-Publishers receive several types of alerts that recommend actions on stories or informs the publisher of a significant story event, such as recommending posting a story to Facebook or an increase/decrease in traffic.
+Taboola Newsroom is a publisher-focused dashboard for editors and reporters to get performance insights and other engagement metrics from their articles.
+Publishers can see high-level analytics, run A/B tests on published articles, and compare topics to Taboola's network to identify topic trends and opportunities.
+Whenever a notable or actionable event occurs on an article, the publisher receives an alert.

-- Triaged all the aforementioned issues and arrived at some informal solutions to direct my priorities.
+I triaged the trouble areas that were identified in previous steps and arrived at some ideas to direct my priorities.

-- Received feedback internally from stakeholders within our team and iterated on the design.
+I gathered and analyzed feedback from product owners and stakeholders within our team and iterated on the design to meet our goals.

-- Reviewed it with our publisher sales team, who serves as the liaison to our publishers, and gave them the opportunity to show it to our publishers so as to not surprise them with all the massive changes.
+I shared the designs with our publisher sales team and gave them the opportunity to review, provide feedback, and share with our publishers to not surprise them with widespread design changes.

-- Worked with the front end engineering team on implementation.
+I paired with the front-end engineering team implementation.

 Design System & Style Guide

-A design system is a library of reusable components that allows designers to produce designs at scale.
-Most digital products have a design system in place, anywhere from a rudimentary one in a source file that designers can reuse to an official repository.
-I started with the basic components such as the color palette, buttons, icons, and forms, all the way through to building the more advanced modules.
-Once the design system was finalized, I created a document in a presentable format and uploaded it to Zeplin to share the design system with the engineering team.
+A design system is a library of reusable components that allow designers to produce design at scale.
+To create Taboola's style guide and design system, I started with the essential components such as the color palette, buttons, icons, and forms, all the way through to building the more advanced modules.
+After I finalized the design system, I created a document and uploaded it to Zeplin to share the design system with the engineering team.